 - It takes so few to really get long hair!

-- This adhesive really holds the hair in place!
+- This adhesive really holds onto the hair in the section!

 - Who thought of this, someone is really smart!